 What is a project implementation plan?

 A project implementation plan is a document that defines how a project will be executed.
-Implementation plans explain the strategic goals and steps involved in a project, define the project completion timeline, and list the resources (including team members) necessary for a successful project.
+Implementation plans outline the project's goals, scope, and purpose, as well as listing the resources (including team members) necessary for a successful project.

 Project implementation plans are sometimes called “strategic plans” because they lay out the strategy proposed for a project.
 But we like the longer name because it conveys more than just strategy: It suggests a process going into action, and it answers the question of how a team will arrive at a goal.